Connecting Power BI to OBIEE: How BI Connector Bridges the Gap?

 Cons of BI Connector

-The only disadvantage of BI Connector is it comes at a license fee of $360/user/year for the desktop edition.
-The cost for the server edition depends on the number of CPU cores in the On-premise Gateway server.
+The only disadvantage of BI Connector is it comes at a license fee that’s priced based on the number of CPU cores on the Gateway Server (starting at 8 cores).

 BI Connector Free Trial